-Mr. Qirngnuq (interpretation): Thank you, Mr. Speaker. (interpretation ends) I would like to direct my question to the Minister of Family Services.
-Throughout our territory, the COVID-19 pandemic has affected many of our residents; both young and old.
-As an elected member of this Assembly, I am now more than ever concerned about homelessness among my constituents.
+Mr. Qirngnuq (interpretation): Thank you, Mr. Speaker. (interpretation ends)

+I would like to direct my question to the Minister of Family Services.

+Mr. Speaker, throughout our territory, the COVID-19 pandemic has affected many of our residents, both young and old.
+As an elected Member of this Assembly, I am now more than ever concerned about homelessness among my constituents.

-Can the minister clearly explain how she is working with her colleagues, and especially with the minister responsible for Nunavut Housing Corporation, to address the desperate need for housing for my constituents? (interpretation) Thank you, Mr. Speaker.
+Can the minister clearly explain how she is working with her colleagues and especially with the Minister responsible for the Nunavut Housing Corporation to address the desperate need for housing for my constituents? (interpretation) Thank you, Mr. Speaker.

 Speaker: Thank you.
-Minister responsible for Family Services, the Honourable Ms. Sheutiapik.
+Minister responsible for Family Services, the Hon.
+Ms. Sheutiapik.

-Hon.
-Elisapee Sheutiapik (interpretation): Thank you, Mr. Speaker.
-And thank you for that question.
+(interpretation): Thank you, Mr. Speaker.
+I also thank you for that question.
 It's clear that homelessness is being experienced in all communities and is an additional stress.
 With regard to the COVID-19 pandemic, the ministers are collaborating.
 For example, in Iqaluit we have contacted the Red Cross to help us with the situation.
 I am just using that as an example.
 Thank you, Mr. Speaker.